guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 #### Standardize Indicators

-We recommend that you sntandardize on common definitions for SLIs so that you don't have to reason about them from first principles each time.
+We recommend that you standardize on common definitions for SLIs so that you don't have to reason about them from first principles each time.
 Any feature that conforms to the standard definition templates can be omitted from the specification of an individual SLI:

 - Aggregation intervals: "Averaged over 1 minute"

-- Aggregation regions: "All the taks in a cluster"
+- Aggregation regions: "All the tasks in a cluster"

 - How frequently measurements are made: "Every 10 seconds"